jamesgeorge007/hackalist-cli/README.md

-# hackalist
+# Hackalist-CLI

-Get to know the hackathons near you from the terminal
+Get to know about the upcoming hackathons without leaving your terminal